Join us and Camp Chef to learn how to smoke a brisket in an electric smoker! It’s easy and turns out tender and flavorful every time.

-We are so excited to have Tori from Camp Chef here to share her extensive knowledge about who to cook the perfect smoked brisket on a pellet grill.
-Tori and Tom from Camp Chef actually came up to Boise and made one of these briskets for us (you can actually watch the LIVE video below) and OH MAN was it GOOD.
+If you’ve never tried smoking a brisket, this is an easy and clean way to get the job done.
+Smoked brisket is one of my favorite meats of all time!
+Tender, juicy, full of smoky flavor, it’s absolutely delicious.
+We’re thrilled to team up with Tori from Camp Chef to share her extensive knowledge about how to cook the perfect smoked brisket on a pellet grill.
+Tori and Tom from Camp Chef actually came up to Boise and made one of these briskets for us (you can actually watch the video below) and OH MAN was it GOOD.

-But the truth is, anyone can do it.
-There’s no magic sauce, no secret incantation—all you need is a reliable SmokePro pellet grill and a good rub.
+- Don’t feel overwhelmed!
+It seems like there are a million ways to ruin a brisket and only one way to do it right, but the truth is, anyone can do it!
+There’s no magic sauce or secret incantation.
+All you need is a reliable SmokePro pellet grill and a good rub.

 - 1 Full Brisket 10-15 Lbs

 - Camp Chef All-Purpose Seasoning

 - Choose a brisket that feels flexible when you pick it up.
 This means it is well-marbled.
 If it’s stiff, there isn’t enough fat in it.